wolfda/juliamap/README.md

 ### Statistics

-A small gauge shows in the upper right the real-time number of flops incurred by the background computation.
+A small gauge shows in the lower right corner showing number of flop incurred by the background computation. flop can be approximated by flop ~= 6 * iteration, since each iteration takes 6 floating point operations.

 ### URL